CarolineCollins/Assignment-3-MSB1015/README.md

 ##### Parallelisation
 For the purposes of this Assignment we had to investigate techniques to restrict *parallelisation*.
-In the `nextflow.config` file we can define the number of logical CPU required by the process.
+In the nextflow we can define the number of logical CPU required by the process.
-Here we can also specify maxForks, a directive which allows us to define the maximum number
+We can also specify `maxForks`, a directive which defines the maximum number
 of process instances that can be executed in parallel.
-By default this value is equals to the number of CPU cores available minus 1.
+By default this value is equal to the number of CPU cores available minus 1.
-On the machine on which I am developing the Assignment, I have 4 CPU, giving a default maxForks of 3.
-If I want to execute my process sequentially (ie NO parallelisation), I set maxForks to 1.
+If I want to execute my process sequentially (ie WITHOUT parallelisation), I set maxForks to 1.
-I cannot find any documentation that clarifies the effects of combining `maxForks` and `cpus`.

 ##### Error handling
 In `nextflow.config` the *errorStrategy* directive defines how an error condition is managed by the process.
 This overrides the default by which the process would stop immediately, terminating the entire pipeline.
 In `nextflow.config` the *maxErrors* directive specifies
 the maximum number of times a process can *fail* when using the retry error strategy.
-Similarly *maxRetries* defines the maximum number of times the same process execution can be retried in case of an error.
-Particularly useful when querying remote server, as in this case.
+Similarly, *maxRetries* defines the maximum number of times the *same* process execution can be retried in case of an error.
+Useful when querying remote server, as in this case.

 ### Useful resources:
 - WikiData SPARQL query `https://query.wikidata.org/`